How to Manage your Landscape Using Fewer Pesticides

 - Encourage beneficial insects with small flowered native plants

-Create Cultural conditions that make it less desirable for pests
+Create cultural conditions that make it less desirable for pests

 - Increase space between plants (especially trees and shrubs) for better air circulation

-- In garden and perennial beds improve soil with layers of compost each year
+- In garden and perennial beds, improve soil with layers of compost each year

-- In vegetable gardens rotate plants so that plants in the same family are not planted in the same spot every year
+- In vegetable gardens, rotate plants so that plants in the same family are not planted in the same spot every year

-- Follow soil test recommendations; don’t over fertilize
+- Follow soil test recommendations; don’t over-fertilize

-- Reduce amount of monoculture, the cultivation of a single crop or organism (ex: Fescue grass lawn)
+- Reduce the amount of monoculture, the cultivation of a single crop or organism (ex: Fescue grass lawn)

 - Follow Virginia Tech lawn care recommendations